eniewold/unchain-readthedocs/docs/source/connections.rst

 .. note::
    The address format is checked for a number of blockchains, but you should always make sure you use the correct address to avoid confusing synchronization results.

+Check the :doc:`blockchains` documentation for more details per supported exchange.

 .. _connections_manual:
 ========================
 Manual Ledger Connection